Glossary Discount Management

 Discount Management to Prevent Revenue Leaks

-• Establishing clear discount policies, outlining when and how discounts can be offered.
+• Establishing clear discount policies and limits: Define when and how discounts can be applied to prevent unauthorized or excessive reductions.

 Types of Discounted Pricing